 The Helsinki Deaconess Foundation: ¡Vamos!
 Voices unheard

-In 2018, there were more than 60,000 marginalized young people in Finland.
-The recent social crises, the shift of schools to remote teaching, and the layoffs of several jobs are likely to have only exacerbated and deepened the plight of these young people.
-A large group of young men have fallen – or will fall – out of society.
-The reasons are already beginning to be known: schools do not have the needed resources and the current labor market is no longer based on primary school alone.
-Mental health problems are like a plague and are often the cause for dropping out of the education system.
-Underlying the cycle of exclusion are problems such as school bullying, incompetence and dependency on income support – a generational misfortune, where parents often suffer from exactly the same problems themselves.
-All in all, there is a gap in the safety net of the welfare state that is tens of thousands of young people.
+In Finland, there were over 60,000 marginalized young people in 2018.
+Unfortunately, recent social crises, remote schooling, and job layoffs have only worsened their situation.
+A large group of young men has either already fallen out of society or will do so soon.
+The causes of this problem are already becoming apparent: schools lack resources, and the current job market no longer recognizes primary school education alone.
+Mental health problems are prevalent and often lead to dropping out of the education system.
+This cycle of exclusion stems from issues like school bullying, incompetence, and dependence on income support, which is often generational in nature.
+Many parents of these young people suffer from the same problems themselves.
+All in all, there is a significant gap in the safety net of the welfare state, leaving tens of thousands of young people unsupported.

-The big question has been how to integrate young people into working life and society.
-Companies and organizations as partners are needed to help with this work.
-In 2021 Måndag continued the work by helping to create a partnership strategy.
-Together with the Deaconess Institute, we have started to support young people towards school and working life through the Vamos program.
+The big question is how to integrate young people into society and working life.
+This requires the support of companies and organizations.
+In 2021, Måndag continued its work by helping to develop a partnership strategy.
+Together with the Deaconess Institute, they are supporting young people through the Vamos program to help them transition to school and working life.

-The Deaconess Institute (Diakonissalaitos) has supported young people aged 16-29 for several years.
-The young person receives support for both the basics of everyday life and planning for the future.
-The activity is voluntary and free of charge for young people.
-Assistance is particularly focused on young people who find it difficult to cope with everyday life, mental health, housing, money and access to school and work.
-86% of the young people involved in services in 2020 felt that their lives had changed for the better.
+The Deaconess Institute has been supporting young people aged 16-29 for several years, providing assistance with everyday life and planning for the future.
+This service is free and voluntary for young people.
+The focus is on those who struggle with everyday life, mental health, housing, money, and access to education and employment.
+86% of young people who received assistance in 2020 felt that their lives had improved.